 Direct costs of contract revenues consist primarily of that portion of technical and nontechnical salaries and wages that has been incurred in connection with revenue producing projects.
 Direct costs of contract revenues also include production expenses, subconsultant services and other expenses that are incurred in connection with revenue producing projects.
 Direct costs of contract revenues exclude that portion of technical and nontechnical salaries and wages related to marketing efforts, vacations, holidays and other time not spent directly generating revenues under existing contracts.
 Such costs are included in general and administrative expenses.
-Additionally, payroll taxes, bonuses and employee benefit costs for all Company personnel are included in general and administrative expenses in the accompanying consolidated statements of operations since no allocation of these costs is made to direct costs of contract revenues.
-No allocation of facilities costs is made to direct costs of contract revenues may classify as direct costs of contract revenues some of the costs that the Company classifies as general and administrative costs.
-We expense direct costs of contract revenues when incurred receivables are written off when deemed uncollectible.
-Recoveries of accounts receivables previously written off are recorded when received.
+Additionally, payroll taxes, bonuses and employee benefit costs for all Company personnel are included in general and administrative expenses in the accompanying consolidated statements of operations since no allocation of these costs is made to direct costs of contract revenues nor is depreciation and amortization allocated to direct costs.
+Other companies may classify as direct costs of contract revenues some of the costs that the Company classifies as general and administrative costs.
+We expense direct costs of contract revenues when incurred.

 Accounts receivables are carried at original invoice amount less an estimate made for doubtful receivables based upon a review of all outstanding amounts on a monthly basis.
 Management determines the allowance for doubtful accounts by identifying troubled accounts and by using historical experience applied to an aging of accounts.
 Credit risk is minimal with governmental entities.
-Accounts
+Accounts receivables are written off when deemed uncollectible.
+Recoveries of accounts receivables previously written off are recorded when received.